pietvanzoen/dotfiles/README.md

 Run `./uninstall` from the cloned dotfiles directory to uninstall.

+## Update

+Run `./update` from the cloned dotfiles directory to re-stow already installed packages.

 ## Credits

 Other dotfile repos that I've borrowed from or been inspired by: